apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getNumberPattern.md

 Windows Phone 8 Quirks
 ----------------
-- `pattern` property is not supported; empty string is always returned.
+- The `pattern` property is not supported, and retuens an empty string.
-- `fraction` property is not supported; zero is always returned.
+- The `fraction` property is not supported, and returns zero.